 The COVID-19 pandemic resulted in severe disruption to the trading and investment environment in the UK and globally commencing March 2020.
 Care homes have been particularly impacted by the pandemic due to the vulnerability of their residents.
-The charity has taken the necessary steps to protect its residents and staff (such as restricting access to visitors and providing 'COVID safe' areas and PPE for staff) as at the reporting date the occupancy levels remain at (or around) capacity.
-No adjustment has been made to financial information reported for the year ended 31 January 2021, while it is considered that the financial impact on the charity's activities will be minimal.
+The charity has taken the necessary steps to protect its residents and staff (such as restricting access to visitors and providing 'COVID safe' areas and PPE for staff) and as at the reporting date the occupancy levels remain at (or around) capacity.
+It is considered that the financial impact on the charity's activities in the year ended 31 January 2022 has been minimal.